philcryer/fak3r.com/README.md

 ## Summary

-This repository contains the source code for my long running blog, fak3r.com, built by Jekyll.
+This repository contains the source code for my long running blog, fak3r.com, built by [Jekyll](http://jekyllrb.com/).

 ## Contents

-Posts, pages, Jekyll code and plugins to create the site.
+The code and framework of posts, pages and plugins that Jekyll uses to create the site.

-## Contact

-email me at admin {at} fak3r {dot} com or ping me on Twitter where I'm @fak3r

 ## Clone